-We guarantee you will be satisfied with your personally selected Atlanta, GA tutor.
-We take pride in ensuring an exceptional tutoring experience for every client.
+We guarantee you will be satisfied with the Atlanta, GA tutor you choose.
+We take pride in ensuring you receive an exceptional tutoring experience.

 Recent Tutoring Session Reviews

-Our tutors provide high quality instruction that can lead to markedly better results.
-Students in Atlanta find themselves more confident and more prepared to face challenging tests and attain top scores with help from a tutor.
+Each tutor provides high quality instruction that can lead to markedly better results.
+Students in Atlanta, GA find themselves more confident and more prepared to face challenging tests and attain top scores with help from a tutor.